74 Comments

 Expand full comment

-Gary R Brickner's avatar
+Gary Brickner's avatar

 Plain and simple, by design or cowardice, the once mighty NY Times has become a collaborationist tool of Trump.
 Their “sane-washing” started early and often and practically defines the term.
 I canceled my subscription months ago (along with the WaPo and others).
 I urge everyone to boycott all mainstream media until they remember what their role is in a democracy: watchdog not lapdog.